nikigawlik/gdmc_http_interface/README.md

 Sets a block in the Minecraft world, similar to the /setblock command.

 The x, y, z parameters specify the block location.
-The request body specifies the block using Minecraft's <block> argument syntax, a more complicated example would be:
+The request body specifies the block using Minecraft's <block> argument syntax, it also supports block states:

-`minecraft:furnace[facing=north]{BurnTime:200}`
+`minecraft:furnace[facing=north]`

+Specifying additional nbt data (like inventory contents) is not supported at the moment.
+For now, you can use the /command endpoint to add nbt tags to a block through the use of the [Minecraft /data command](https://minecraft.gamepedia.com/Commands/data).

 More info on the block state syntax can be found [on the Minecraft wiki](https://minecraft.gamepedia.com/Commands#.3Cblock.3E)